MuirisOG/unpublished/README.md

 * /App_Code/CSCode
-(Note: we have to specify the CSCode folder because we also use VBCode, which requires an entry in the web.config) Create classes to instantiate your application e.g. <MyApp>Application.cs, <MyApp>ApiController.cs, and <MyApp>.cs
+(Note: we have to specify the CSCode folder because we also use VBCode, which requires an entry in the web.config) Create classes to instantiate your application e.g. MyAppApplication.cs, MyAppApiController.cs, and MyApp.cs (for object class)

 * /Config files
 Amend the config files applications.config, dashboard.config (the only one edited manually) and trees.config

 * /App_Plugins
-Create an Umbraco backoffice server side UI with subfolders for /<MyApp>/<myAppTree>, /propertyeditors, /Lang, and 3 files <myApp>.resource.js, <myApp>dashboardintro.html, package.manifest
+Create an Umbraco backoffice server side UI with subfolders for /MyApp/myAppTree, /propertyeditors, /Lang, and 3 files myApp.resource.js, myAppdashboardintro.html, package.manifest

 * /usercontrols
 optionally create usercontrols that can be called from the backoffice (put the link into dashboard.config)